 It’s important to watch the amount of sedentary time during the day.
-For every hour of sedentary activity (standing or sitting), be sure to take a ten or fifteen minute break by moving around.
+For every hour of sedentary activity (standing or sitting), be sure to take a ten or fifteen-minute break by moving around.
 This will help you stay focused — and keep your body moving.

 Or, if you’re feeling really ambitious, try a treadmill or bicycle desk.

 “You could also get a small set of pedals to place under a desk,” Dr. Wong adds.
 “Any of these — a treadmill desk, pedals, or laptop exercise bike — could be linked to a laptop.
 See how much exercise you can get using these items!”
-You can buy these at some sport stores or online.
+You can buy these at some sports stores or online.